weiss-core/weiss/README.md

 **Extra: ** The file [example-opi.json](./examples/example-opi.json) provides a ready-to-test OPI linked to the Demo IOC.
 You can upload it by clicking on the "upload file" button on the navbar.
 Edit it as you will.
-Whenever you are ready, clik the "Preview" button to start communication.
+Whenever you are ready, click the "Preview" button to start communication.
 You should see something similar to this:

 ![Example image](./public/example.png)